Salida, CO Adventure Itinerary You may have never heard of Salida, Colorado, a quaint town in the C ..Read more

-High up in the Colorado mountains surrounded by peaks over 14,000 feet lies the quaint town of Salida, CO.
-Only a 3-hour drive from Denver, this outdoor mecca plays host to mountain bikers, mountain climbers, rafters, rock climbers…and the list goes on.
-We’ve created a 3-day itinerary to enjoy the best the town has to offer.
+You may have never heard of Salida, Colorado, a quaint town in the Colorado Rockies surrounded by peaks over 14,000 feet.
+With so many other famous Colorado destinations, Salida often gets overlooked.
+But that only adds to it’s intrigue.
+Salida is only a 3-hour drive from Denver, and this outdoor mecca plays host to mountain bikers, mountain climbers, rafters, rock climbers…and the list goes on.
+Check out our 3-day itinerary to enjoy the best outdoors the town of Salida has to offer.

-Rent a mountain bike to experience one of the many incredible trails in this land of high peaks.
-Take a shuttle up to the Continental Divide at Monarch Pass and ride the infamous Monarch Crest trail down.
-It’s an IMBA epic ride, and one of Colorado’s top 5 epic rides, and at 34 miles it’s a full day adventure for most.
+This is an epic trail to experience this land of high peaks.
+You can take a shuttle up to the Continental Divide at Monarch Pass and ride the infamous Monarch Crest trail down.
+This trail is an IMBA epic ride, and one of Colorado’s top 5 epic rides.
+At 34 miles it’s a full day adventure for most.

-Starting off on the trail, you will be above the treeline and the views are magnificent.
+Starting off on the trail, you will be above the tree line and the never-ending views are magnificent.
 As you ride down, you will drop into aspen forests and more fun, flowing singletrack.
-Overall it’s mostly downhill, but don’t be fooled because even the few short climbs can wear you out at this elevation.
-You will encounter everything: singletrack, doubletrack, smooth and flowing descents, rocky and loose trail, and never-ending views.
+Overall the trail is mostly downhill, but don’t be fooled because even the few short climbs can wear you out at this elevation.
+You will encounter everything from singletrack, doubletrack, smooth and flowing descents to rocky, loose trail.
 The loop is actually three trails combined into one famed ride, so use the MTB Projects app to make sure you don’t get lost.

-If it’s before June and Monarch Crest is still snow covered, or if you don’t feel like dealing with planning a shuttle, ride right out of town to the 23-mile Cottonwood Tour.
-This ride is rated blue/black on MTB Projects, which is mainly due to some technical rocky sections in Cottonwood Gulch that are a technical rider’s dream but can also be easily walked.
+If Monarch Crest trail is still snow covered (typically before June), or if you don’t feel like dealing with a shuttle, ride right out of town to the 23-mile Cottonwood Tour.
+This ride is rated blue/black (intermediate/advanced) on MTB Projects, which is mainly due to some technical rocky sections in Cottonwood Gulch that are a technical rider’s dream but can also be easily walked.

 After the ride, head into town to lounge on couches at Woods’ Distillery, sipping one of their many tasty craft cocktails.

-The Arkansas River flows through these peaks, carving steep canyons and delivering various levels of rapids throughout its length.
-Whether you want an enjoyable class I-II float, or an exciting III-IV whitewater adventure, the Arkansas has it all.
-Rent an inflatable kayak or raft for the calmer sections of the river, starting at Stone Bridge access and paddle 12 miles of class I-II rapids into downtown Salida.
-Or book a rafting adventure to experience the legendary class III-IV Brown’s Canyon rapids north of Salida.
+Rent an inflatable kayak or raft for the calmer sections of the river.
+Our suggestion is to start at Stone Bridge access and paddle 12 miles of class I-II rapids into downtown Salida.
+Or book a rafting adventure to experience the legendary class III-IV Brown’s Canyon rapids north of Salida, among other options.

 After your river adventure, watch advanced paddlers taking turns on the whitewater course right downtown while you sip margaritas at Boathouse Cantina on the river.

 Three days not enough?
-Head to Crested Butte, only 2 hours away, for more epic outdoor adventures!
+Head to nearby Buena Vista for more epic biking, hiking and paddling adventures!